namdhevTW/PL-300-Exam-Prep/README.md

 *   **Cross-filter Direction:** Defining how filters propagate through relationships, impacting data context in visualizations.
 *   **Active vs. Inactive Relationships:** Understanding default relationship behavior and when to use inactive relationships for specific analytical scenarios.
 Activating inactive relationships using DAX functions like `USERELATIONSHIP`.
 *   **DAX Fundamentals:** Introduction to DAX, including calculated columns, measures, and understanding evaluation contexts (Filter Context and Row Context).
+    *   **DAX Variables:**  Using `VAR` to define variables within DAX measures.
+Variables improve DAX readability, reduce redundancy, and can enhance performance by storing intermediate calculation results.
+    *   **DAX Iterators:** Understanding iterator functions (`SUMX`, `AVERAGEX`, `FILTER`, `RANKX`, etc.).
+These functions iterate row by row over a table and evaluate an expression for each row.
+Use iterators when you need row-level context in your calculation, such as calculating profit per order, or ranking items based on a calculated value.
+    *   **Time Intelligence Functions:** Utilizing DAX time intelligence functions to perform calculations across different time periods.
+Examples include:
+        *   **`SAMEPERIODLASTYEAR`**: Compare current period sales to the same period last year: `Sales Last Year = CALCULATE([Total Sales], SAMEPERIODLASTYEAR('Date'[Date]))`
+        *   **`DATEADD`**: Calculate sales for the previous quarter: `Previous Quarter Sales = CALCULATE([Total Sales], DATEADD('Date'[Date], -1, QUARTER))`
+        *   **`CLOSINGBALANCEYTD`**: Calculate year-to-date closing balance for inventory: `YTD Inventory Value = CLOSINGBALANCEYTD('Inventory'[InventoryValue], 'Date'[Date])`
+    *   **DAX Performance Best Practices:**  Writing efficient DAX is crucial for report performance.
+Key practices include:
+        *   **Prefer Measures over Calculated Columns:** Measures are calculated at query time and are generally more performant than calculated columns, which are materialized in the model and increase model size.
+        *   **Optimize Filter Usage:**  Use `FILTER` functions judiciously, as they can be computationally expensive.
+Consider alternative approaches using `CALCULATE` and context transitions where possible.
+        *   **Use Variables:** As mentioned, `VAR` can improve performance by avoiding redundant calculations.
+        *   **Understand Evaluation Context:**  Writing effective DAX requires a solid grasp of filter and row context.
 *   **DAX Functions:**  Learning essential DAX functions for aggregation, filtering, time intelligence, and table manipulation.
 *   **Performance Optimization (Modeling):** Techniques to optimize data models for performance, including reducing model size, optimizing relationships, and efficient DAX formulas.
 *   **Row-Level Security (RLS):** Implementing security at the row level to restrict data access based on user roles or attributes.
+*   **Calculated Tables:** Creating tables using DAX expressions.
+Useful for scenarios like creating parameter tables, date tables, or tables derived from existing data for specific analytical purposes.

 ### Table 2.1: Relationship Cardinality and Cross-filter Direction